microsoft/project15/Developer-Guide/Data-Ingestion-Data-Pipeline.md

 Events sent to IoT Hub from devices (ingress) must be sent to the backend services (egress) to be consumed and create value.

-In the solution template, all events received by IoT Hub is forwarded (or routed) to Event Hubs.
+In the Open Platform, all events received by IoT Hub is forwarded (or routed) to Event Hubs.

 Devices send events in the same way they send telemetry.
 Events and telemetry must be processed in different manners.